-When enforcement staff determines a rule violation has occurred, they may suspend or ban the offending account.
+When CAT Guardians determines a rule violation has occurred, they may suspend or ban the offending account.
 All bans and suspensions are appealable, but not debatable.
 We frequently get requests about what this means and how to successfully appeal a suspension or ban.
 Twitter and the forums are not the correct place to appeal a decision.

 Suspensions are the easiest to appeal.
 Generally speaking a suspension is given because the stream content violated a rule.
 Send us a polite message at email@example.com explaining the circumstance, and our agents will be happy to look into restoring the account.